hulop/hulop.github.io/_posts/2017-10-20-help_preview.md

 tags:   en
 ---

-# Help for NavCog Preview
+# Instructions for NavCog Preview

-In this page you can find the description of the NavCog Preview application, including all the commands, important information about the current experiment, and Frequently Asked Questions (FAQ).
+In this page you can find the description of the NavCog Preview application, including all the commands and Frequently Asked Questions (FAQ).

 ## NavCog Preview description
-NavCog Preview enables users to simulate a pre-defined route.
-This intends to increase the knowledge about a particular area before visiting it in person.
+NavCog Preview enables users to simulate routes both on the first floor of the DoubleTree Hotel by Hilton, and on the Strip District, Pittsburgh.
+This application intends to increase the knowledge about a particular area before visiting it in person.
-Being provided a starting point and a destination, the NavCog Preview provides turn-by-turn instructions to reach the destination, as well as information about important landmarks and Points of Interest that can be found on the way.
+After selecting a starting point and a destination, NavCog Preview provides turn-by-turn instructions to reach the destination, as well as information about important landmarks and Points of Interest that can be found on the way.

-## NavCog Preview and CMU Experiment
+## DoubleTree Hotel and the Strip District.
-In this experiment, you will have access to a fixed number of routes.
-When you start, you will only have access to a practice route, which you can use to learn how to interact with the NavCog Preview.
-Feel free to contact the researcher (Joao Guerreiro) in case you need to clarify any issue.
-Afterwards, you will have access to two different routes, which you will be able to preview every day for a maximum of time (20 minutes), before going to the real-world experiment at CMU.
-We ask you to try to learn as much as you can about those routes.
-During these days we will call you and ask you information about those routes.
-We ask you not take any notes about the route nor record the interaction with the system.
+Before and during the PCB conference, we will enable NavCog Preview for two specific areas: the DoubleTree Hotel, and the Strip District.
+Users will be able to simulate routes at the DoubleTree Hotel in order to familiarize with the environment, before visiting it during the conference.
+Some route examples can include "From the Main Entrance to the Conference Registration Desk" or "From the Elevator to the Monongahela Room".
+Users will also be able to try routes at the Strip District in order to explore its Points-of-Interest.
+Besides simulating navigation and knowing which POIs exist, users can also select them to go its FourSquare page.
+One example is "From Penn Avenue with 25th street to Penn Avenue with 18th Street."

-## NavCog Preview Commands
+## NavCog Preview Interface and Commands
 Here we describe the different gestures and commands that can be used to interact with NavCog Preview.
+At the main screen, users are able to change the current settings or search for a route.
+After selecting search, users are able to select the Starting Point (From) and the Destination (To), and select "Preview" to start the navigation.
+Users can also change the area at any point.

+Ater starting the navigation the system will provide you the instructions you need to follow.
+The main commands you can use to simulate navigation are swiping (up, down, left and right), and rotating the phone.
+More information about each command is presented below:

 ### Swipe-Up - Move (or Jump) to the next intersection or point-of-interest
 A Swipe-Up moves the user to the next intersection, point-of-interest or landmark, whichever comes first.
 After swiping, you can hear a quick-sound of steps to indicate movement, the distance travelled (for instance "30 feet walked") and the next instruction (for instance, "turn right").